The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Transmission Spectra

 Fig.~\ref{Fig:varia} shows the spectra as the ratio in percentage of the standard deviation of the variability with respect to the measurement noise for 100 (blue), 50 (orange), 25 (green) and 10 (red) transits for the atmospheric transit depth (left Y axis) and atmospheric thickness (right Y axis).
 The larger the number of transits, the lower the noise and therefore the higher the variability-to-noise ratio (\%).
 Interestingly, these spectra can be reminiscent of emission spectra \citep{Morley2017,Lustig_Yaeger2019,Fauchez:2019}.
 The minimum values correspond to the absorption line peak, while the maxima correspond to the continuum.
 Only the Hab~2 atmosphere simulated by ExoCAM would lead to a transit depth and atmospheric thickness variability higher than the measurements noise if 100 transits or more are acquired with JWST.
-In a more realistic scenario of 50 non-consecutive transits accumulated over the lifetime of the JWST, the impact of atmospheric variability relative to the noise for Hab~1 and Hab~2 would be of about 50$\%$ and 80$\%$ for ExoCAM, 50$\%$ and 50$\%$ for LMD-G, for Hab~1 and Hab~2, 40$\%$ and 40$\%$ for ROCKE-3D and 20$\%$ and 40$\%$ for the UM, respectively and will therefore be of a concern.
+Considering observational constraints and science priority this number is likely too high. \cite{Fauchez:2019} have used the \url{https://exoctk.stsci.edu/contam_visibility} tool to estimate the number of times TRAPPIST-1e will be visible transiting over JWST 5 years of nominal life time and found 85 (17 transit per year).
+The recent successful launch of JWST and optimized Ariane V trajectory saving large amounts of fuel has allowed us to extend JWST's potential lifetime up to 20 years.
+If every single transit is effectively observed this is an upper limit of 340 available transits.
+However for Cycle 1, only 4 transits are going to be observed, if we assume that number constant over 20 years it will bring up to 80 transits.
+In our work, we have therefore considered 50 non-consecutive transits as a realistic but conservative estimate In a more realistic scenario of 50 non-consecutive transits accumulated over the lifetime of the JWST, the impact of atmospheric variability relative to the noise for Hab~1 and Hab~2 would be of about 50$\%$ and 80$\%$ for ExoCAM, 50$\%$ and 50$\%$ for LMD-G, 40$\%$ and 40$\%$ for ROCKE-3D and 20$\%$ and 40$\%$ for the UM, respectively, and will therefore not be of a concern.

 Comparisons between all GCMs in a single panel is shown in Fig. \ref{Fig:specvar}.
 In panels A (Hab~1) and B (Hab~2) are shown each ExoCAM transmission spectrum (black lines) and the median spectrum (blue line) with the associated 1--sigma error (blue error bars).
 ExoCAM was selected for this example as it is the GCM showing the largest variability.
 In panels C (Hab~1) and D (Hab~2) the spectra of the variability relative to noise for 50 transits and for the four GCMs are shown.